kodedge-swapneel/springboot-on-minikube/README.md

-# Deploy Springboot application on Kubernetes cluster (minikube)
+# Deploy Spring Boot application on Kubernetes cluster (minikube)

 ## [Click here to watch the video for demonstration.](https://youtu.be/M6ZavWvKlcc)